nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 ::

-	'filelocking.enabled' => false,
+	'filelocking.enabled' => true,

 Enables transactional file locking.

-This is disabled by default as it is still beta.
+This is enabled by default.

 Prevents concurrent processes from accessing the same files at the same time.
 Can help prevent side effects that would be caused by concurrent operations.
 Mainly relevant for very large installations with many users working with shared files.

-WARNING: BETA quality

 ::